Frequently Asked Questions - Inequality-adjusted Human Development Index (IHDI)

 While the HDI can be viewed as an index of average achievements in human development dimensions, the IHDI is the level of human development when the distribution of achievements across people in the society is accounted for.
 The IHDI will be equal to the HDI when there is no inequality but falls below the HDI as inequality rises.
 The difference between the HDI and IHDI, expressed as a percentage of the HDI, indicates the loss in human development due to inequality.

 The Coefficient of Human Inequality, introduced in the 2014 HDR as an experimental measure, is a simple average of inequalities in health, education, and income.
 The average is calculated by an unweighted arithmetic mean of estimated inequalities in these dimensions.
-When all inequalities are of a similar magnitude, the coefficient of human inequality and the loss in HDI differ negligibly; when inequalities differ in magnitude, the loss in HDI tends to be higher than the coefficient of human inequality.
+When all inequalities are of a similar magnitude, the coefficient of human inequality and the overall loss in HDI differ negligibly; when inequalities differ in magnitude, the loss in HDI tends to be higher than the coefficient of human inequality.

 The IHDI allows a direct link to inequalities in dimensions of the HDI and the resulting loss in human development.
 Thus, it can help inform policies towards inequality reduction and to evaluate the impact of various policy options aimed at inequality reduction.

-The IHDI and its components can be useful as a guide to helping governments better understand the inequalities across population and their contribution to the overall loss in the level of human development due to inequality.
+The IHDI and its components can be useful as a guide to help governments better understand the inequalities across population and their contribution to the overall loss in the level of human development due to inequality.

-The IHDI in its current form was inspired by a similar index produced by Mexico’s national HDR.
+The IHDI in its current form is inspired by a similar index produced by Mexico’s national HDR.
 The IHDI can be adapted to compare the inequalities in different subpopulations within a country, provided that the appropriate data are available.
 National teams can use proxy distributions for indicators, which may make more sense in their particular case.